Aerial view of a residential home with rooftop solar panels installed as part of a residential solar system.

 Workmanship Warranty

-This covers the installation work itself.
+This warranty usually covers the installation work itself.

 For example: